waveform80/pisense/docs/faq.rst

   (in g, because degrees really are useless for that) *and* the magnetometer readings.
 The only way to do this is to query ``accel_raw`` and ``compass_raw`` (or call their duplicated methods).
-However, under the covers this causes two *separate* IMU reads with all the attendant overhead that implies.
+However, under the covers this causes two *separate* IMU reads with all the attendant overhead and inconsistency that implies.
 There's no way to get this set of data from a single IMU read.

 I'm not intending this to be the simplest interface to the Sense HAT.
 The official API is probably easier to get going with.
 My feeling is that I'd